Trat

 Trat (ตราด, [tràːt]), also spelt Trad, is a town in Thailand, capital of Trat province and the Mueang Trat district.
 The town is in the east of Thailand, at the mouth of the Trat River, near the border with Cambodia.

 Etymology

 Trat is believed to derive from Krat (กราด), the Thai name for the tree Dipterocarpus intricatus, common to the region and used to make brooms.
 It is also spelt Trad.

 History

 Trat was already an important seaport in the Kingdom of Ayutthaya.

-Under King Chulalongkorn (Rama V), Trat and Chanthaburi province were briefly occupied by the French.
+Under King Chulalongkorn (Rama V), Trat and Chanthaburi provinces were briefly occupied by the French.
 In a complicated exchange of territory, Trat (and Chanthaburi) was returned on March 23, 1906, but Thailand relinquished the area around Siem Reap and Sisophon in present-day Cambodia.

 When the Vietnamese pushed the Khmer Rouge out of Cambodia in 1985, Pol Pot fled to Thailand and made his headquarters in a plantation villa near Trat.
 It was built for him by the Thai Army and nicknamed "Office 87".